orbeon/orbeon-forms-doc/form-runner/api/persistence/revision-history.md

 HTTP `GET` to the following path:

 ```
-/fr/service/persistence/history/$app/$forms/$document-id
+/fr/service/persistence/history/$app/$forms/$document
 ```

 ## Purpose

-The revision history API is used to retrieve the revision history of a form data document.
+The Revision History API is used to retrieve the revision history of a form data document.

 ## API